ShreyashSalian/transaction/README.md

-# Login System
+# Transaction System

-- A Node.js + TypeScript authentication system using MongoDB and Redis.
-Supports secure login/signup with JWT, bcrypt password hashing, account lockout with exponential backoff, and IP/username-based rate limiting to safely handle ~1000 requests per minute.
+- A simple Node.js project demonstrating how to perform atomic transactions using MongoDB and Mongoose.
+It includes User and Order models, API endpoints with Express, and transaction handling with commit/rollback to ensure data consistency (all-or-nothing).

 ---